UPDATE 1-Polish central bank's Glapinski does not expect rate rise in 2018

 By Pawel Florkiewicz and Marcin Goettig

-WARSAW, June 7 Poland's central bank is likely to keep interest rates at record lows until the end of next year because inflation is expected to stabilise, its governor reiterated on Wednesday.
+WARSAW, June 7 (Reuters) - Poland's central bank is likely to keep interest rates at record lows until the end of next year because inflation is expected to stabilise, its governor reiterated on Wednesday.

 Adam Glapinski told a news conference that the central bank was not concerned about the zloty's recent strong gains after its rate-setting panel kept the key rate at 1.50 percent for the 27th consecutive month.